• Skip to primary navigation

 Check out this recipe

-Ginger Scallion Rice is a game-changer for salmon.
+Ginger Scallion Rice is a useful for salmon (with aromatic scallion and warm ginger notes).
 A nice kick from ginger, balanced with scallion.
 Simple.

 The secret?
 Use day-old rice for better texture.
 Cook, stir, taste.
 Easy.